elephaint/pgbm/README.md

 It is aimed at users interested in solving large-scale tabular probabilistic regression problems, such as probabilistic time series forecasting.
 For more details, read [our paper](arxiv-link).

 ### Installation ###
-* Clone the repository
-* Go to {your_installation_directory}/pgbm
+* Run `pip install pgbm` within the virtual environment of your choice.
 * Run an example from the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder to verify the installation is correct.
 Use both 'gpu' and 'cpu' as device to check if you are able to train on both GPU and CPU.
-* The first time it may take a bit longer to import pgbm as it relies on JIT compilation for the custom CUDA kernel.
+* Note that when training on the GPU, the custom CUDA kernel will be JIT-compiled when initializing a model.
+Hence, the first time you train a model on the GPU it can take a bit longer to compile the CUDA kernel.
+After that, the compiled kernel is saved to a cache folder in your local virtual environment.

 #### Dependencies ####

-* PyTorch >= 1.7.0 with CUDA 11.0 for GPU acceleration (https://pytorch.org/get-started/locally/)
+* PyTorch >= 1.7.0, with CUDA 11.0 for GPU acceleration (https://pytorch.org/get-started/locally/)
 * Numpy >= 1.19.2 (install via `pip` or `conda`; https://github.com/numpy/numpy)
 * PGBM uses a custom CUDA kernel which needs to be compiled; this may require installing a suitable compiler (e.g. gcc) although installing PyTorch according to the official docs should install all the required dependencies.
 * To run the experiments comparing against baseline models a number of additional packages may need to be installed via `pip` or  `conda`.